aokealy/blog-pokemon/README.md

 - ![Screenshot](/media/css-report.PNG)

 - HTML Validator:
-- small div unused but couldn't find
+- small div unused but couldn't find but other than that there were no errors found when filtering that out.
 - ![Screenshot](/media/html-report.PNG)

 - Unittest and Coverage: